 Auction.
-The TSOs will apply the approved methodology to identify any Locational Capacity Constraint Areas and their associated minimum MW requirements.
-The set of transmission or distribution nodes that are within each of the Locational Capacity Constraint Areas will be defined.
+The TSOs apply the methodology to identify any Locational Capacity Constraint Areas and their associated minimum MW requirements.
+The set of transmission or distribution nodes that are within each of the Locational Capacity Constraint Areas are defined.
 The minimum MW capacity required in each area will be given in de-rated MW.

-It is intended that the Locational Capacity Constraint Areas identified by this methodology will be listed in the Initial Auction Information Pack that will be published prior to qualification.
+The Locational Capacity Constraint Areas identified by this methodology will be listed in the Initial Auction Information Pack that will be published prior to qualification.
 During qualification, units will be required to identify if their network connection is within any of the Locational Capacity Constraint Areas listed in the Initial Auction Information Pack.
-A Capacity Market Unit must be wholly within an area to be included in the Locational Capacity Constraint Area for the auction.
+A Capacity Market Unit must be wholly within an area to be included in the Locational Capacity Constraint Areas for the auction.